UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 citation DataCite.xml in the root of the bag directory compliant with the [DataCite Schema v4.0]:

-To generate DataCite.xml a DataCrate MUST have the following at the  DataSet
+To generate DataCite.xml a DataCrate MUST have the following at the  schema:Dataset
 level:
-*  A [schema:identifier] for the dataset which is a DOI URL.
+*  A [schema:identifier] for the DataCrate which is a DOI URL.
 *  At least one [schema:Creator] with a [schema:givenName] and [schema:familyName].
 *  At least one [schema:Name] (which maps to a DataCite title).
 *  A least one [schema:publisher] property which SHOULD be an organization but may be a String